infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 }
 ```

-In our Photon project, these model definitions are located in the Prisma schema.
+In our Photon.js project, these model definitions are located in the Prisma schema.

-Next, we define our [model definitions](https://github.com/prisma/prisma2/blob/master/docs/data-modeling.md).
 Models represent the entities of our application domain, define the underlying database schema, and is the foundation for the auto-generated CRUD operations of the database client.

-Let's define a simple `User` and `Post` model to our schema file:
+Take a look at your generated Prisma schema file [here](https://github.com/infoverload/migration_typeorm_photon/blob/master/prisma/schema.prisma).
+The `Category` and `Post` entities from the TypeORM project is translated to `Category` and `Post` models:

 ```ts
 model Category {